 Keep Cold Water Available

-Keeping cold water on hand at all times is one of the easiest and most efficient ways to protect your dog from dehydration, heat exhaustion, and therefore heat stroke.
+Keeping cold water on hand at all times is one of the easiest and most efficient ways to protect your dog from dehydration, heat exhaustion, and consequently heat stroke.
 Many companies produce great and convenient collapsible bowls.
 Check them out here!

 Ensure Plenty of Shade